RealRichi3/cruise/README.md

 # CRUISE Ride-Hailing API    `still in development`
 The Ride-Hailing API is a backend service that allows users to book and pay for rides using a mobile app.
-This API was built using Node.js, Express.js, and MongoDB.
+This API was built using
+- Node.js
+- Express.js
+- MongoDB
+- Socket.io for realtime location updates and inapp phone calls

 ## Key Features